source-ag/assignment-software-engineering-v2/assignment.md

 ### Non-functional requirements

-- Use Python 3.6 or higher
+- Use Python 3.10 or higher _or_ use Golang 1.19 or higher
 - Maintainability is favoured over performance.
 No complex performance optimizations should be needed.
 Another developer should be able to continue where you left off
 - It should be possible to run the project (and all of its components) on any machine, including